 After dominating most of Scotland for at least 600 years, the Picts were gradually absorbed into the nation of Alba in around 900.
 Their disappearance was partly the result of Viking invasions, but mainly by their political takeover by a Gaelic dynasty.

 The distinctive DNA marker of the Pictish tribes of Scotland has been identified.
-The genetic footprint of the ancient Picts is still present in Scotland, S145-Pict, the unique grouping of their Y-chromosome, is carried by 7 per cent of Scottish men and has a wide distribution over the ancient Pictish areas of northern Scotland.
+The genetic footprint of the ancient Picts are still present in Scotland, S145-Pict, the unique grouping of their Y-chromosome is carried by 7 per cent of Scottish men and has a wide distribution over the ancient Pictish areas of northern Scotland.
 Scientists were able to isolate the unique Pictish DNA strands from 1,000-year-old bone fragments found in ancient burial grounds.

 DNA studies carried out in Scotland suggest an ancient story.
 Most Scots are descendants of the original hunter-gatherers who arrived in Scotland after the close of the last Ice Age.
 Several people, particularly in the western islands, are descended from farmers who arrived from the eastern Mediterranean during neolithic times.